Vyral/joe-mendoza-podcast/_posts/2018-10-24-talking-real-estate-investment-mistakes-with-rod-khleif.md

 ---
 layout: post
 title: Talking Real Estate Investment Mistakes with Rod Khleif
-date: 2018-10-24 16:42:42
+date: 2018-10-24 16:42:00
 tags:
   - Real Estate
 excerpt: >-
-  n the latest episode of “Real Estate Raw,” I was joined by real estate investment expert Rod Khleif.
+  In the latest episode of “Real Estate Raw,” I was joined by real estate investment expert Rod Khleif.
 Rod has been a huge mentor to me, and I was excited to talk to him in-depth about how to have success as a real estate investor.